hmsrepo1982/react-complete-guide/README.md

-Please note when you clone it, please run
+Please note when you clone it, please run.

 #npm install otherwise you will get ERR Code where there would be suggestion that node-modules missing inside project folders.